mckinsey/vizro/vizro-core/src/scratch.md

 # To think about

 1. Shall we leverage callbacks or children of Tab?
-(Method 1 vs. 2) https://dash.plotly.com/dash-core-components/tab -> probably children of Tabs as otherwise model build will be moved to callback
+(Method 1 vs. 2) https://dash.plotly.com/dash-core-components/tab -> Start off with children of Tab and see when we hit performance issues
+2. Shall we use dcc or dbc components?
+   -> If we go for the "children of tab" method then dcc components are preferred, otherwise there is bug using the dbc components that seems to be solved by using the callback method
-2. Tab and Page model look very similar in configurations (essentially Tabs are sub-pages within a Page) - should we do configurations differently?
+3. Tab and Container/Subpage model concepts look very similar in configurations - should we create a Tab model as a stand-alone of abstract to a higher level SubPage model?
-3. Should we have Tabs and Tab as separate models?
-In Dash they are treated as separate models as well, but it kind of adds another layer of hierarchy
-4. Shall we define components within tabs or globally on page and then reference as ID in tabs?
-5. How should the filter/parameter flow look like?
-   1. If no targets specified -> apply to all tabs or only visible tabs?
-   2. If targets specified -> should enable ability to target specific figure in tab as normal
-   3. If filters only affect a tab - should it still live on the left-side or be moved to the tab?
-Where should it go?
-6. Still to fix:
+4. Still to fix:
-   - CSS
+   - Fix CSS if using dcc.components
-   - Themes do not update on chart currently -> caused by the fact that theme_update in charts live in Page - should optimally be refactored out and live in the components
+   - theme_update, on_page_load for charts --> chart do not update yet
+   - If you apply parameter, some charts disappear?

 ```
 class Page(VizroBaseModel):